fr3e1/30-2-notes/Social 30-2/Unit 3/Chapter 12/Chapter 12.md

 # Part C: Social democracies - Sweden and other Nordic Countries

 ## 1. What are the Nordic Countries?
-* Denmark, Finland, Iceland, Norway, and Sweden
+* Social Democratic: Denmark, Finland, Iceland, Norway, and Sweden
 * autonomous territories of the Faroe Islands and Greenland, and the Åland Islands

 ## Nordic Countries are not democratic socialist by definition and prefer to be called social democracies